 “Pakistan has now moved in the era of broadband.
-By the end of February 2016, there are 29.8 million broadband users that make broadband teledensity 15% and it has high potential for broadband proliferation.”, he added.
+By the end of February 2016, there are 29.8 million broadband users that make broadband teledensity 15% and it has a high potential for broadband proliferation,” he added.